njdehoog/NHBalancedFlowLayout/README.md

 UICollectionViewLayout subclass for displaying items of different sizes in a grid without wasting any visual space.
 Inspired by: http://www.crispymtn.com/stories/the-algorithm-for-a-perfectly-balanced-photo-gallery

 ## Notes
+*
 * Tested with iOS 7, but should be compatible with iOS6 as well
+* Works with iPhone and iPad
+* All interface orientations are supported

 ## Screenshots